-It is a while now that pellet grills are available at more affordable prices.
+It is a while now since pellet grills are available at more affordable prices.

 There is also a lot of writing that makes it sound as if all you have to do is turn it on, slap some meat on it, go along with your day, and be ready to eat some fantastic-tasting meat.

 Although this is partially true, there are a few things we have to think about.

 Cooking on the pellet grills that I reviewed here, is nothing different than any other type of grill.

 The main advantage is that we do not have to mess with charcoal or propane gas.

-Compared to a charcoal grill there is also the advantage that you do not have to adjust the vents on the charcoal grill, as I described in that article.
+Compared to a charcoal grill there is also the advantage that you do not have to adjust the vents on the charcoal grill, as I described in another article.

 - Preheat the grill to your desired temperature